 Believe it or not, chewing sugar-free gum can prevent cavities!
 Here, we talk about some benefits of sugarless gums.

-Alleviate dry mouth: Dry mouth occurs when the amount of saliva production decreases.
-Certain conditions, such as Lupus or Parkinson’s disease, as well as specific medications like pain medications, muscle relaxers, Decongestants, Antihistamines, and Antidepressants, can cause dry mouth.
-Chewing sugar-free gum is the best way for increasing the production of saliva.
+- Alleviate dry mouth: Dry mouth occurs when the amount of saliva production decreases.
+Certain conditions, such as lupus or Parkinson’s disease, as well as specific medications like pain medications, muscle relaxers, Decongestants, Antihistamines, and Antidepressants, can cause dry mouth.
+Chewing sugar-free gum is the best way to increase the production of saliva.

-Stop cavities: If you want to prevent cavities and tooth decay, chew sugar-free gum for about 20 minutes after each meal.
-It increases saliva production, which washes all food particles off of your mouth.
+- Stop cavities: If you want to prevent cavities and tooth decay, chew sugar-free gum for about 20 minutes after each meal.
+It increases saliva production, which washes all food particles out of your mouth.

-Strengthen Enamel: The acid in your mouth, in addition to causing cavities, also results in enamel erosion.
+- Strengthen Enamel: The acid in your mouth not only causes cavities but also results in enamel erosion.
 Chewing sugarless gum is a wise solution to protect your enamel since it reduces the amount of acid in your mouth.

-Freshen your breath: Xylitol is the natural sweetener found in almost every sugar-free gum that makes your breath fresh.
-Moreover, sugar-free gum, by removing bacteria from your mouth, causes a pleasant odor in your mouth.
+- Freshen your breath: Xylitol is the natural sweetener found in almost every sugar-free gum that makes your breath fresh.
+Moreover, sugar-free gum, by removing bacteria from your teeth and gums, causes a pleasant odor in your mouth.

 Sticky candies are the worst candies for your teeth because they stick in the crevices in your teeth and consequently cause cavities.